 - Global Issue: the relationship between nature and humanity

-- Possible Pairings (Lit): The Elephant Vanishes by Haruki Murakami; Glengarry Glen Ross by David Mamet; Waiting for the Barbarians by J.M Coetzee; Border Town by Shen Congwen; The Vegetarian by Han Kang.
+- Possible Pairings (Lit course: if you are following the Literature-only course, you must pair a text originally written in English with a translated work): The Elephant Vanishes by Haruki Murakami; Border Town by Shen Congwen; The Vegetarian by Han Kang.

 - Possible Pairings (Lang and Lit): Alison Wright’s Human Tribe photography; Patagonia Worn Wear Stories; essays and articles by George Monbiot.